 Finding the right Forester was step one, now it’s time to personalize it and make it work for you.
+Subaru Forester mods can help increase comfort, safety, and performance.
 These modifications are ideas every owner should consider when starting the journey with a new Forester.
 Every change might not make sense for your build, but use this as a guide to start personalizing your Subaru.

-Your Forester has factory tinted glass, but it doesn’t cover every window, and what it does cover might not be dark enough for your liking.
+If you’re wondering how to make a Subaru Forester look cool then window tint is a good option.
+Your Forester has factory tinted glass, but it doesn’t cover every window, and what is covered might not be dark enough for your liking.
 We recommend evaluating the glass on every car purchase.
 Typically the front windows of a new car have very little, or no tinting at all.

 Subaru (and every other automaker) do this to abide by state laws.
 The vehicle could be sold in any state, so they adhere to the strictest auto tinting regulations.
 If you want all windows to match you can have it applied to the front driver and passenger windows only.
 This should create uniform coverage around the vehicle.

 You can also choose to have all the windows tinted to an even darker VLT (visual light transference) level.
 We use tint with a VLT of 5%, 20%, or 35%.
 The lower the number, the darker it is.
 Whichever direction you go make sure you’re aware of the laws in your area.

 Factory leather is only found on the Limited and Touring trims.
 If you own any of the other models you’re not out of luck.
 Leather can be added to any Forester for less then you might expect.

 Katzkin offers vehicle-specific kits that replace factory cloth with the leather of your choice.
 You can design it yourself, or choose one of their preset designs.
 There are even designs that even match the Forester Sport’s orange accents.